deepaksood619/deepaksood619.github.io/docs/computer-science/software-engineering/development-approaches.md

 Not allowed to do development (NADD) - somewhat similar to CYAE.
 No actual development is tolerated by the development team.
 Everyone with any technical knowledge at all is at least 3 levels too low on the corporate ladder to be allowed to make even trivial decisions, and any initiative by individuals is a sign developers have too much time on there hands - meaning they are either poorly managed and ignoring whatever it is the bosses boss thinks they do, or they can be laid off.
 Developers are occasionally fed poorly written specs, not allowed to ask questions, and yelled at for "being late" before they are given the 6 signature sign off they need to write a single line of code.

-All-But-Vacuum Management (ABVM) - Team members operate with no lead/managerial/exec feedback or processes-just rumor handed down- until project stagnation and butting-of-heads gives leads and execs enough one-sided whining to do something pointlessly drastic.
+All-But-Vacuum Management (ABVM) - Team members operate with no lead / managerial / exec feedback or processes - just rumor handed down - until project stagnation and butting-of-heads gives leads and execs enough one-sided whining to do something pointlessly drastic.
 This avoids ever having to deal with team members as humans or actually evaluate anyone's performance, or define anybody's role.

 Next Year's Dollars Don't Matter (NY$DM) - When following this approach, every dumb decision that creates a potential maintenance or portability nightmare is elevated to "essential" because maintenance dollars are in next year's budget, and don't matter for this development project.
 Indeed, the absolute worst crud can be preserved because it is an "investment".
 Rewriting and replacing the crud would only spend this years dollars on an effort that wouldn't have any tangible ROI until several years in the future.
 The idea that maintenance is usually forever (the service life of in-house software appears to be measured in decades) has no impact at all, since that gigantic maintenance budget is only spent one year at a time, and it's made up of next year's worthless dollars.